vecteurNabla/fibonacci_heap_ocaml/README.md

 contain a single element.

-Because of this, some time complexities are not respected: the merge operation should be *O*(1), but cannot be here, though I don't know how it could be in constant time since all the roots from the first queue could have different degrees from the ones from the second queue.
+Because of this, some time complexities are not respected: the merge operation should be *O*(1), but cannot be here, though I am not sure how it can be in the original implementation, since the arrays of pointers to roots of each degree need to be merged, which cannot be done in constant time, I think.

 Also I am not sure the extraction of the minimum respects the *O*(log *n*) time complexity.